Most collapses don’t announce themselves. They keep their appointments.

 “He’s on my docket now,” Bates said.
 To the room more than the man.
 “I’ll call your chief after lunch.
 We owe each other from that Salisbury mess.”

-The guard swallowed whatever he’d been holding.
-Sat back down.
+The guard swallowed what he’d been holding.
+Sat down.

-Bates finally turned to him, close enough that the words didn’t need volume.
+Bates turned to him, close enough that the words came without volume.

 “Open the lane.”

-Bates didn’t wait to see if it happened.
-He was gone, jacket cutting a line through bodies that hadn’t finished deciding whether they were allowed to move.
+Bates went before it happened.
+Gone, jacket cutting a line through bodies paused on the question of whether they were allowed to move.

 The turn tightened everything.
 Old tile dulled to the color of quit.
 Salt ground so deep into the grout it felt permanent.
-A door to the left bled numbers, bail, dates, fines, chewed and spit back out like they’d done something wrong.
+A door to the left bled numbers.
+Bail.
+Dates.
+Fines.

 “Forty-one goddamn years,” he said.
 “Every once in a while Baltimore tosses its shit over the fence and expects the beach to shovel.”

-Shawn shifted the briefcase.
+Shawn adjusted the briefcase.
 Leather creaked.
 The latch flashed.
 L.D., stamped clean, smaller than it should’ve been.

 “Baltimore doesn’t shovel,” Shawn said.
 “It schedules.”

-They passed a bulletin board sagging under jury summons and last summer’s notices, crab fest dates up, curling like nobody bothered to check the calendar.
+They passed a bulletin board sagging under jury summons and last summer’s notices, crab fest dates still up, the paper gone soft.

 Don’t give him something he can reuse.